ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </div>
 <div style="height: 20px;"></div>

 <p><strong>Brown dwarfs</strong> are  fascinating because they lie in an area of classification between planets and stars, exhibiting properties of both.
-Usually they're born like stars, but fail to sustain the nuclear fusion of hydrogen.
-So it's a matter of debate whether they're "proper" planets.</p>
+Usually they're born like stars, but fail to sustain the nuclear fusion of hydrogen; whether they're 'proper' planets is a matter of debate.</p>

 <div style="height: 20px;"></div>